TolomasamoloT/async-executor/README.md

 # async-executor
-A Tokio-inspired asynchronous executor in C.
+A Tokio-inspired asynchronous executor library in C.

 Works like this:
 <pre>